luau-lang/luau/rfcs/syntax-named-function-type-args.md

 Implementation will store the names inside the function type description.

+Parsing the argument list will require a single-token lookahead that we already support.
+Argument list parser will check if current token is an identifier and if the lookahead token is a colon, in which case it will consume both tokens.

 Function type comparisons will ignore the argument names, this proposal doesn't change the semantics of the language and how typechecking is performed.

 ## Drawbacks